The following table lists the most commonly used codes when filing claims for reimbursement for Lumizyme® (alglucosidase alfa) treatment:

 636 – Drugs and biologicals requiring an HCPCS code

-The codes here are provided for informational purposes only and is not intended to substitute for the physician’s independent diagnosis or treatment of each patient.
+The codes here are provided for informational purposes only and are not intended to substitute for the physician’s independent diagnosis or treatment of each patient.
 Providers are responsible for the accuracy and validity of any claims, invoices, and related documentation submitted to payers.
 Physicians should contact the payer if they have any specific questions about coverage or payment.
-Any specific guidance or direction on the submission of claims offered by the payer supersede the codes listed below.
-Use of the following codes does not guarantee reimbursement.
+Any specific guidance or direction on the submission of claims offered by the payer supersede the codes listed above.
+Use of the following codes listed above does not guarantee reimbursement.

 If you would like to confirm the most recent billing codes, have questions about which codes to use, or need assistance submitting claims or other supporting documentation, contact a CareConnectPSS Case Manager:, option 3

 Following are definitions of the different types of coding systems used to classify and identify medical conditions and prescription medications.

 LUMIZYME® (alglucosidase alfa) is a hydrolytic lysosomal glycogen-specific enzyme indicated for patients with Pompe disease (GAA deficiency).

 WARNING: RISK OF ANAPHYLAXIS, HYPERSENSITIVITY AND IMMUNE-MEDIATED REACTIONS, AND RISK OF CARDIORESPIRATORY FAILURE

 Anaphylaxis and Hypersensitivity Reactions: Life-threatening anaphylaxis and hypersensitivity reactions have been observed in some patients during and after treatment with alglucosidase alfa.
 If anaphylaxis or severe hypersensitivity reactions occur, immediately discontinue infusion and institute appropriate medical treatment.
 Appropriate medical support and monitoring measures should be available during infusion.